thebigman1244/Line-Painting-Robot/README.md

 Relays are used to electronically connect these wires, allowing the robot to switch between forward and reverse operation through software control.

-Software Architecture

-The robot software runs on the ESP32 and is divided into several main systems.

 Motor Control

 The motor control system handles throttle signals, motor direction control, and steering adjustments.